-The CIC® infection control certification examination is the standardized measure of the basic knowledge, skills and abilities expected of professionals working in infection prevention and control.
-The CIC® certification examination is offered five to seven days a week at testing centers throughout the United States, Canada, and select international sites.
-The initial certification exam is available in English and Canadian French.
+The CIC® examination is the standardized measure of the knowledge, skills and abilities expected of experienced professionals working in infection prevention and control.
+The CIC® examination is offered five to seven days a week at testing centers throughout the United States, Canada, and select international sites.
+The initial certification exam is available in English and French Canadian.

-The initial CIC® certification exam is an objective, multiple-choice examination consisting of 150 questions (135 of these questions are used in computing the score).
+The initial CIC[®] certification exam is an objective, multiple-choice examination consisting of 150 questions (135 of these questions are used in computing the score).